cs-4241-2023/shortstack/README.md

 Id selectors were used for the task-form and the inputs inside the form, class selectors were used for the buttons beside the tasks as well as for the many containers (button, input, and main container).

-Used the Source Code Pro font from Google Fonts.
 CSS defined in a maintainable, readable form, in a external stylesheet (main.css).

 ## Technical Achievements